van-truong/ToolsyBio/README.md

 sentence-transformers
 chromadb
 ```
+ToolsyBio also uses a local LLM served via Ollama.
+Be sure to install the version that works with your local environment.

 ## Step 1: Fetch tool metadata from bio.tools
-This script retrieves up to 25,000 tools, formats metadata, and saves to `data/biotools_data.json`.
+This script retrieves tens of thousands of tools, formats metadata, and saves to `data/biotools_data.json`.

+Under `params=`, this field is enabled `"q": "sequence analysis", # General keyword search` which limits the fetch to 5,794 sequence analysis tools.
+If this line is edited or commented out, the fetch won't be constrained to this set of ~5,000.

 ```
 python 1_fetch_biotools.py